- Download our Moving to Norway Guide (PDF)

 Types of accommodation to rent in Norway

 At least during the initial stages of their time in Norway, most expats opt for renting property in Norway.
-There is a variety of accommodation options to choose, ranging from detached houses (enebolig) and terraced/row houses (rekkehus) to apartments and properties called 'tomannsbolig', which are large houses that have been subdivided for use by two families.
+There is a variety of accommodation options to choose from, ranging from detached houses (enebolig) and terraced/row houses (rekkehus) to apartments and properties called 'tomannsbolig', which are large houses that have been subdivided for use by two families.

 Many of those intending to rent accommodation in Oslo will end up in a flat (apartment), as property prices in the Norwegian capital are high.
 For those on a tight budget, it is also possible to rent a private bedroom in a shared house (bofelleskap), where the kitchen and other communal areas of the property are shared with other residents.

-Furnished or unfurnished apartments and houses
+Furnished or unfurnished

-Most rental properties in Norway are unfurnished, but even unfurnished properties are likely to have curtains and fully fitted kitchens, along with an oven, fridge, dishwasher and washing machine.
+Most rental properties in Norway are unfurnished, but even unfurnished properties are likely to have curtains and fully fitted kitchens, along with an oven, fridge, dishwasher, and washing machine.
 Furnished apartments and houses include everything from furniture to cutlery and crockery in the kitchen.
 Due to the short-term nature of some expat assignments, many expats opt to live in fully furnished accommodation.
 For those who choose to rent unfurnished accommodation, it is possible to ship furniture to Norway; otherwise, a good range of furniture stores (including IKEA) can easily be found.

 Short-term rentals